 Founded in Kinshasa, according to the applicable legislation: CONGOLESE AND TECHNOLOGIES OF INFORMATION AND COMMUNICATION “CONGOLESTIC”.

 Social, economic and political life has experienced an unprecedented upheaval as a result of the emergence of new digital economies built on the infrastructure of information and communication technologies.
-The Internet and ICTs will continue to affect all fields, all sectors, and all Congolese.
+Mathematics, Internet and ICTs will continue to affect all fields, all sectors, and all Congolese.
 But whether or not it will positively or negatively affect the Democratic Republic of Congo (DRC) and Africa more broadly depends on the ways in which technology are used, and the regulations that we develop to guide its development in our country and continent.

 Contact: firstname.lastname@example.org or find us on social sites.